bcgov/rockychat/data-prep/README.md

 # obtain all the credentials and configs to fill in .env file
 cp .env.sample .env

+# update the info needed from the config.json file and update the index_name with current date
+cp config.json.sample config.json

 # Note: if you only need to run partial of the scripts, check out all-scripts.sh